Manufacturer: Freeform (View all products by Freeform)

 Category: Trail Saddles

 Purchase: I purchased through Action Rider Tack.
 This saddle nickle and dimes you to death.
 You have to pay for the base - $1065 and the seat $325 and the fenders (standard version) $205 and the stirrups $73.
 Plus according to the distributors, this saddle must be ridden with their very special one of a kind saddle pad - $185.
 Shipping was $45.
 Final price for a foray into treeless wonderland...$1898.10

 Likes: Well, the contrasting russet colored stitching looked pretty against the black leather.
 I liked the idea of the demo program, although 6 days is a little short for working moms who can't make it to the barn on a daily basis.
 Demo fee is $49.00 plus shipping both ways ($45-50).

 Quality: I was also concerned about how long the saddle would last, and how easy it would be to clean any dirt/dust out of the velcro from trail riding.
 Especially since I'm not one of those people that cleans her saddle after every ride.

+Summary: For $1900 my money is better spent elsewhere.
 It was an expensive lesson - $150 for a saddle I owned for less than 4 hours before I put it back on a truck to Oregon.